 While Ms. Haque was pursuing her Master's degree at Georgetown University, she was selected for the prestigious White House Internship Program.
 In that capacity, Ms. Haque served at the Domestic Policy Council in the Executive Office of the President and regularly interacted and worked with senior officials, cabinet members, members of President Obama's staff and other national and foreign dignitaries, academics, and policymakers.
 During law school, Ms. Haque was a staff member of the Health Law and Policy Brief journal and participated in the national Health Law Regulatory and Compliance Competition.

 Additionally, Ms. Haque interned in the D.C.
 Superior Court at the chamber of Judge Erik Christian.
 In that role, she drafted orders and bench memoranda.
 Before law school, Ms. Haque served in the U.S. Department of Justice's Antitrust Division and was awarded the Assistant Attorney General's Award for Distinguished Work.
-While there, Ms. Haque worked on the high-profile price-fixing case against Apple, Inc. She also assisted in reviewing the merger of U.S. Airways and American Airways and other notable energy company mergers.
+While there, Ms. Haque worked on the high-profile price-fixing case against Apple, Inc. She also assisted in reviewing the merger of U.S. Airways and American Airlines, and other notable energy company mergers.
 Ms. Haque also served as an Honors Attorney in the United States Department of Housing and Urban Development, where she participated in complex rule-making and counseled program offices.

 American University Washington College of Law, Juris Doctor (J.D.), cum laude